-The Witcher on Netflix was a huge success and has been renewed for a second season, but unfortunately we're not going to see it until sometime in 2021.
+The show was a huge success and has been renewed for another season, but unfortunately we're not going to see The Witcher season 2 until sometime in 2021.
 A Witcher anime film, Nightmare of the Wolf, is also in development, and you can toss a coin to the composers of The Witcher soundtrack (including that most excellent earworm) right now.

 PC Gamer Newsletter